Lake Tar

-Lake Tar is a mountainous freshwater lake that is one of Iran's national natural areas and a tourist attraction in Damavand City, located to the east of the capital Tehran.
+Lake Tar (دریاچه تار) is a mountainous freshwater lake that is one of Iran's national natural areas and a tourist attraction in Damavand City, located to the east of the capital Tehran.
 It is surrounded by the Alborz mountain range.
 The altitude of the site exceeds 3,000 meters above sea level.
 The area of the lake is seven square kilometers.
 The lake is the subject of numerous historical accounts, including those of its purported magical properties and the existence of buried treasures.

 Composition

 This lake, one of Iran's freshwater lakes, is situated between the mountains in the north and Zarinkuh in the south.
 It was formed by a landslide from Zarinkuh.

 Location

 The geographical location of the lake is situated in a region encompassed by elevated mountainous terrain, with altitudes ranging from 50 to 500 meters above sea level.
 The lake is situated in the northern region of the city of Damavand, at an altitude of 3200 meters above sea level, situated between two mountain ranges: Qara Dagh in the north and Zarin in the south.